Health and Safety

 Keeping 6 feet (2 metres) of space between yourself and others is one of the best strategies for avoiding exposure to COVID-19 and slowing its spread.
 We strongly recommend you follow this practice whenever you are on campus, including in labs, hallways, lobbies, office areas and parking lots.
 Remember: people can spread the virus even before they show symptoms.

 We’ve also installed more hand sanitizer stations through our campuses, including at designated entry/exit points and common areas, and keep them topped up for those occasions when soap and water are not available.
 When your hands aren’t visibly dirty, you can use a 70 - 90% alcohol-based hand sanitizer to protect you from picking up germs from common touch points.
+Remember to rub your hands for at least 15 seconds, and always follow Toronto Public Health guidelines for hand hygiene.
 As the College moves through the phases of reopening and activity increases on campus, we will continue enhancing our hand sanitizing stations in areas such as office entryways, labs and classrooms, to ensure everyone has equal access.

 When in an enclosed area where you are not wearing a face covering, always cover your mouth and nose with a tissue when you cough or sneeze – or use the inside of your elbow if no tissues are available.
 Throw tissues in the trash and immediately wash your hands with soap and water for at least 20 seconds, or clean your hands with a hand sanitizer.